microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Using the Azure SQL Database based on the AdventureWorksLT sample, you are given an example workload and need to observe its performance.
 You are told there appears to be a performance bottleneck.
 Your goal is to identify the possible bottleneck and identify solutions.

->**NOTE**: These scripts use the database name **AdventureWorks0406**.
+>**NOTE**: Put in your exact database name where you see AdventureWorks`<ID`> in scripts.
 Anywhere this database name is used you should substitute in the name of the database you deployed in Module 2.

 **Step 1: Setup to monitor Azure SQL Database**